Adyasha8105/ChakraUI-NextJS/README.md

 [![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)
 [![first-timers-only Friendly](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](http://www.firsttimersonly.com/)

 If you are having any dope ideas to improve this (_even as little as changing the font-face_), don't just think twice.
-Go ahead and create an issue or let me know on [Twitter](https://twitter.com/heytulsiprasad).
-We can improve it together.
+Go ahead and create an issue or let me know on [Twitter](https://twitter.com/Adyasha8105).
+We can improve it together :D

 ## License